Headoo/arrest-pdo/README.md

 Before anything, you will have to test the correct execution of Php-mysql-api in your environment.
 For that, you will have to run acceptance tests written with codeception.

-Open your console line command, and type
+Open your console line command at your root project and type

 ```
-    cd php-mysql-api
     php codecept.phar run
 ```

-it will test for POST, GET, PUT and DELETE methods in the "test" table, and must return "OK" to the four tests.
+It will test for POST, GET, PUT and DELETE methods in the "test" table, and must return "OK" to the four tests.

 NB: If any error occured:

-1. Try to download again the codecept.phar library
+- Try to download again the codecept.phar library
 ```
     wget http://codeception.com/codecept.phar .
     OR
     http://codeception.com/thanks
 ```

-2. Restart all the previous steps.
+- Restart all the previous steps.